bytting/gamma-collector/README.md

 Acquisitions and measurements are merged, saved to disk and optionally transferred over a TCP connection to the controlling application, crash.

+This software is part of a drone project at Norwegian Radiation Protection Authority (NRPA)

+### Status
+   Development

 ### Dependencies
 1. Python 2
 2. Canberra Osprey SDK V1.0.1
 3. gpsd

-This software is part of a drone project at Norwegian Radiation Protection Authority (NRPA)

-Status: Development

 ### Installing